The Alternative 'Russia Scandal'

 The New York Times said it used Schweizer's work to conduct its own investigation.

-PolitiFact also looked into the matter, and questioned the $145 million figure, noting that most of the donations and pledges came from Canadian businessman Frank Giustra, a friend of Bill Clinton.
-They were together in Kazakhstan in 2005, on a trip where Giustra signed a major mining deal with that country, the Times reported.
+PolitiFact also looked into the matter and questioned the $145 million figure, noting that most of the donations and pledges came from Canadian businessman Frank Giustra, a friend of Bill Clinton.
+They were together in Kazakhstan in 2005, on a trip during which Giustra signed a major mining deal with that country, the Times reported.

 Two years later, in 2007, Giustra merged his mining company with Uranium One and then sold his shares the same year.
 This was three years before the Russians bought the company, so it's not clear how Giustra would have benefited from the 2010 deal.